wp-plugins/weptile-image-slider-widget/readme.txt

 center: 0 or 1 (default: 0)

 Change Log:
+1.2.0
+Moved the cache folder under uploads folder to prevent missing images after plugin update.
+(With this update you need to re-save the widget settings to re-create the cache folder one last time.
+From this point on, it's all safe for future updates :) )
+Improved UI with larger image, smaller buttons Improved widget setting process
+Added image target link, alt text, caption options Added slider center align option
+Added link, alt text, caption options to shortcode system Changed the whole shortcode system to include the new additions.
+(Legacy shortcode still works)
 1.1.4
 Added shortcode variable to center align the slider on page 1.1.0